 Table 10.3 in the sec says (emphasis mine):

 "Resources: Defines the resource that will perform or will be responsible for the activity.
-The resource, e.g. performer, can be specified in form of a specific individual, a group, an organization role or position, or an organization."
+The resource, e.g. a performer, can be specified in form of a specific individual, a group, an organization role or position, or an organization."

 Obviously a resource can be reused multiple times by different activities.